 Certain properties help to reduce the risk of corrosion significantly, and this depends on the overall electrochemical potential of a given material, as well as the characteristics of its oxide film.
 The oxide needs to be stable, self-healing, and tightly adherent in order to protect materials that otherwise would corrode more quickly.

 An example of materials that are naturally resistant to corrosion is bronze and stainless steel, making these a perfect choice for the marine environment.
-However, other materials such as titanium or aluminum have excellent protective oxides, and so may also provide good performance in seawater.
+However, other materials such as titanium or aluminum have excellent protective oxides, and so they may also provide good performance in seawater.

 A few materials consistently come out on top when it comes to their suitability in ships, airplanes, pipelines, and essential components.